CodingItWrong/slapdash/README.md

-# Notes Rails
+# Notes

-This is a short description of your app.
+An application for creating public Markdown-based notes.

+Notes are available at the path `/username/notename`.
+Markdown is parsed with [kramdown](https://github.com/gettalong/kramdown).
+Code blocks are syntax-highlighted with [Prism](https://prismjs.com/).

 ## Getting Started